Breast Reduction

 What Are the Benefits of Breast Reduction Surgery?

 Breast reduction surgery offers a range of benefits.
-Physically, this procedure can alleviate discomfort associated with overly large breasts, such as back, neck, and shoulder pain.
+Physically, this procedure can alleviate discomfort associated with large breasts, such as back, neck, and shoulder pain.
 It can also help reduce skin irritation under the breasts and improve posture.
 Breast reduction often makes physical activities easier, bettering a patient’s overall mobility and ability to exercise comfortably.
 It can also help boost a patient’s self-esteem and body image.
 Ultimately, breast reduction surgery aims to help patients achieve a breast size that is more proportionate to their body, which can ultimately enhance their quality of life.

 Dr. Rothfield, and his staff are truly amazing!
 I had a breast reduction two weeks ago, Before the surgery I was a little nervous about the procedure honestly I’m really happy with the results!
 Dr. Rothfield is very talented.
 God sent me to his office and I am so pleased with my results the whole experience was excellent!
 I thank God, my lovely husband for supporting me and lastly the best plastic surgeon in FL, no need to look elsewhere he’s the best.